CECTC/dbpack-doc/en-us/sharding.md

 **TrueCondition indicates full table scanning; FalseCondition indicates that there is no sharding result for this SQL, in other words, empty result**

-3. smartly merging and/or query
+3. Smartly merging and/or query

-some cases:
+Some case examples:

 - 1 < A <= 10  AND 2 <= A < 11,  will be optimized to: 2 <= A <= 10
 - 1 < A  AND A < 0  ,  will be optimized to: FalseCondition